mikeal/ZDAG/README.md

 ## Delta compressed map key pointers and well ordered sets.

-As the compression table grows pointers to the table grow in size as well to represent higher numbered indexes.
+As the compression table grows pointers to table entries also grow in size as well to represent larger numbers.

-Map keys are delta compressed.
+But map keys are delta compressed.
 This means that every entry in the map only has to store the delta from the prior key in the sort ordering of the compression table.
 This reliably keeps map keys much cheaper than other values when the